Jul352mf/Outspamer/README.md

 ## Configuration

 The application reads basic paths and defaults from `settings.toml`.
 You can adjust directories for attachments, templates and leads as well as the default delay between mails.
 Environment variables with the same names can override the TOML settings.
+A `.env` file in the project root is loaded automatically so you can place variables like `POSTMARK_TOKEN` there.
 The bundled `sample_leads.xlsx` file contains **fictitious** contact details for testing only.

 ```